uvaai/ml2/60 Module 6/15 Running notebooks online/content.md

 ##### A Convenient Kaggle feature

 Kaggle offers a highly convenient feature; persistent storage of variables and files.
 This means that even after closing or disconnecting from a notebook, Kaggle will retain any created variables and downloaded files, saving time when you resume your work. _However, this feature is **not** enabled by default!_.
 Fortunately, enabling it is a straightforward process.
 When you've opened the desired notebook, access the "Notebook options" menu on the right.
-Within the "Persistence" section, choose "variables and files".
+Within the "Persistence" section, choose "files only".
 With this selection, the persistence feature will be enabled, ensuring the preservation of your notebook's state across sessions.
+While you're there, change "Environment" to "Always use latest environment".

 ### Google Colab